Published : May 26, 2019

 However, during a bull run, u need to be extra cautious in selecting stocks for investing.
 This is so because even low worth company flood the market with the offer.

-The basic difference between the money market and the capital market is the life of instruments that are allowed to trade on such platform.
-A money market is a place to park your money for short duration.
-While on the other hand, very long-term investments are part of the capital market.
+The basic difference between the money market and the capital market is the life of instruments that are allowed to trade on such a platform.
+A money market in India is a place to park your money for a short duration.
+While on the other hand, very long-term investments are part of the capital market in India.

 When it comes to the liquidity of the funds, the money market is the best place to invest in.
 Whereas when you need capital appreciation and not looking for any use of your money in the short run, you must go for the capital market.